antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 ~~everything is an object~~ everything is a pointer, and objects are mutable by default.
 In CPython object references are implemented as `PyObject *` in C, which means that any time we do an attribute and/or item lookup we need to dereference a pointer.
-It is not uncommon to have to dereference 4 of 5 pointers to execute just a single line code: this is called [Pointer Chasing](https://en.wikichip.org/wiki/pointer_chasing) and in short, it's Very Bad™ for performance because it destroys [memory locality](https://en.wikipedia.org/wiki/Locality_of_reference#Hierarchical_memory).
+It is not uncommon to have to dereference 4 or 5 pointers to execute just a single line code: this is called [Pointer Chasing](https://en.wikichip.org/wiki/pointer_chasing) and in short, it's Very Bad™ for performance because it destroys [memory locality](https://en.wikipedia.org/wiki/Locality_of_reference#Hierarchical_memory).
 Take